 A mission to space doesn’t come without risks; astronauts are often exposed to radiation, they eat a diet composing of freeze-dried food and are required to undertake daily exercise to stop muscle degeneration.
-A lesser-known impact is the alteration of an individual’s microbiome.
+A lesser-known impact is the alteration of the astronaut’s microbiome.

 A study has investigated the impact of long-term space exploration on the microbiome of nine astronauts that spent six to twelve months in the International Space Station (ISS).